-State Farm Bad Faith Insurance Practices
+State Farm Bad Faith Insurance Practices in Colorado

 Like all insurance companies, State Farm owes its policyholders and certain third parties the duty of good faith and fair dealing.
 This means that in handling and processing insurance claims, State Farm must refrain from acting dishonestly or with the intent to harm its customers and others.